RedHat-UX/red-hat-design-system/elements/rh-accordion/docs/20-guidelines.md

 <uxdot-best-practice variant="do">
   <uxdot-example slot="image" width-adjustment="1012px">
     <img src="../accordion-best-practices-text-readability-do.svg"
-        alt="Text in an expanded accordion has a limited width and does not fill wide accordion">
+        alt="Text in an expanded accordion has a limited width and does not fill wide accordion" width="1012"
+        height="280">
   </uxdot-example>

   <p>The text in a panel should be limited to a maximum width of 750px, which maintains optimal readability.</p>